JByfordRew/BlazorTransitionableRoute/README.md

 * Transition data provided allowing different transitions based on context
 * Optionally remember previous page state
 * Works with browser navigation history, forward and back
-* Tested with .NET Core 3.1 and ASP.NET Core 5.0
 * Very simple to use, only a couple of file changes required

 ---